How to Use a Content Site Valuation Calculator (And Whether You Should Sell Right Now)

 $5M and above: strategic acquirers, publishing groups, niche-relevant ad networks, select family offices.
 Thin market.
 These buyers need a specific strategic reason to acquire your site.

-The calculator factors in these buyer pool realities because they directly affect how long a process takes and what leverage you have.
+The calculator factors in these buyer pool realities because they directly affect how long a process takes and what negotiating position you have.

 For internet-focused businesses, time is risk.
 Buyers know that.
 So the questions they are asking are all about durability.